Manitoba Highway 24

 Provincial Trunk Highway 24 (PTH 24) is a provincial highway in the Canadian province of Manitoba.
 It is an east–west route that runs from PTH 83 near Miniota, east through Oak River and Rapid City to the junction of PTH 10 and PR 262 between Brandon and Minnedosa.

+Route description

+PTH 24 begins in the Rural Municipality of Prairie View at a junction with PTH 83 on the south side of Miniota.
+The highway heads east for the next several kilometers, crossing a small stream and a railroad line as it travels through the community of Arrow River, having an intersection with PR 474 shortly thereafter.
+It travels along the south side of Crandall, where it has a junction with PR 264, before crossing into the Rural Municipality of Hamiota.